geoffreylitt/wildcard-onward-paper/paper.md

 direct manipulation, though: the objects being manipulated are in the domain of programming, not the domain of the task at hand.

-It is a perfectly unreasonable choice to choose imperative programming as the model for building customizations.
-Imperative programming provides a high ceiling for possible customizations, and the model of a sequence of commands is a natural fit for automation workflows which simulate a series of steps taken by the user.
+It is reasonable to choose imperative programming as the model for building customizations.
+Turing-Complete programming provides a high ceiling for possible customizations, and the a sequence of commands is a natural fit for automations which simulate a series of steps taken by the user.

 However, there is a serious drawback to this approach.

-MacLean et al [@maclean1990]
-describe an ideal for user-tailorable systems: a "gentle slope" from using to customizing, where small incremental increases in skill lead to corresponding increments of customization power.
+MacLean et al [@maclean1990] describe an ideal for user-tailorable systems: a "gentle slope" from using to customizing, where small incremental increases in skill lead to corresponding increments of customization power.
 Requiring users to learn